nest/nest-simulator/doc/htmldoc/synapses/connection_management.rst

-To further customize the process of creating synapses, it is often useful to have the same basic synapse model available with different parametizations.
+To further customize the process of creating synapses, it is often useful to have the same basic synapse model available with different parametrizations.
 To this end, :py:func:`.CopyModel` can be used to create custom synapse types from already existing synapse types.
 In the simplest case, it takes the names of the existing model and the copied type to be created.
 The optional argument ``params`` allows to